drewww/prism/_sources/reference/prism/index.rst.txt

 **Functions**

-- .. lua:function:: Ellipse(mode: ("fill" | "line"), center: Vector2, rx: integer, ry: integer, callback: PassableCallback?)
+- .. lua:function:: prism.Ellipse(mode: ("fill" | "line"), center: Vector2, rx: integer, ry: integer, callback: PassableCallback?)

    Generates points for an ellipse on a grid using the Vector2 class.